advance100/doc_webpack/motivation.md

 * Developer have to resolve dependencies of modules/libraries.
 * In big projects the list can get really long and difficult to manage.

-## CommonJs: synchron `require`
+## CommonJs: synchronous `require`

-This style uses a synchron `require` method to load a dependency (it returns the exported interface).
+This style uses a synchronous `require` method to load a dependency and return an exported interface.
 A module can specify exports by adding properties to the `exports` object or setting the value of `module.exports`.

 ``` javascript
 require("module");